reeze/ral/README.md

 ral
 ===

-Prof of Concept for ral
+Proof of Concept for ral

+Work in Progress